Data-to-Knowledge/Hydrosoc-python-2018/sphinx/source/index.rst

 If you would like to install your own Python environment, then please read through and follow the documentation in `Intro to Python for Environmental Scientists <https://basic-python.readthedocs.io/en/latest/installing_python.html>`_ especially as it relates to installing Miniconda and creating multiple python environments.
 If you feel like you'd like to give it a try, download the `environment.yml <https://raw.githubusercontent.com/Data-to-Knowledge/Hydrosoc-python-2018/master/environment.yml>`_ from this workshop's github repo and run the following line from the Anaconda prompt:

 .. code::

   conda env create -f environment.yml

+It might take a couple minutes, but just be patient...

 Modules
 --------------